MicrosoftDocs/win32/desktop-src/wic/-wic-howtowriteacodec-conclusion.md

 ---
-Description: 'Building your codec on the Windows Imaging Component (WIC) platform makes it possible for all applications built on WIC to get the same platform support for your image format that they get for the common image formats shipped with the platform.' ms.assetid: '4f25f0f4-246c-4cbd-bd11-d061dbc7de45'
+Description: Building your codec on the Windows Imaging Component (WIC) platform makes it possible for all applications built on WIC to get the same platform support for your image format that they get for the common image formats shipped with the platform. ms.assetid: 4f25f0f4-246c-4cbd-bd11-d061dbc7de45
-title: 'Conclusion (How to Write a WIC-Enabled Codec)'
+title: Conclusion (How to Write a WIC-Enabled Codec) ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Conclusion (How to Write a WIC-Enabled Codec)